Loading...

 How to consume english paneer tikka, roti without glucose spikes

-Try to have your meal at a consistent time each day to help your body anticipate and efficiently manage blood sugar levels.
+Try to eat your meals consistently at the same times each day to help regulate blood sugar levels.

 healthspan-mbl